jstyle5/Jaewhee-Test-Docs/docs/search.md

 ### Generate search index

+Android - Android is a mobile operating system based on a modified version of the Linux kernel and other open source software, designed primarily for touchscreen mobile devices.
+Allowance - limitation to use 3G/LTE.
+Telecom companies allow their users to use data with a limitation every month depending on their data plan.
+Once the users use up their allowance, VolP traffic is blocked.
+Calendar - Manage all your important events with a kakaotalk account: easy to edit, no need to separate account, reminders Chats - allow to chat with your KakaoTalk contacts.
+Filter - During Voice / Video call, users can change their voice or displayed screen by applying filters offered by KakaoTalk.
+Firewall - network security device that monitors whether to allow or block specific traffic.
+Friends – view a list of contacts in Kakaotalk; add friends to the list; search within your list of friends.
+More - view your profile, play with several settings, view a list of keyboard shortcuts, and more. mVoIP - extension of mobility to a Voice over IP network.

 Before you can use search, you must initialize the feature by running this `rake` command that comes with `just-the-docs`:

 ```bash